tdiec00/Brew-Master-Index/README.md

 You will be sharing your project and your code.
 Be prepared to answer questions from the instructors and other students.

 Did you read all of the directions before moving to step 2?
-If so, on part 2 of step 3, write `git commit -m "imma happy panda"` instead of `git commit -m "first commit"`.
+If so, on part 2 of step 3, write `git commit -m "relaxin in the oasis"` instead of `git commit -m "first commit"`.
 Your awesomeness will be rewarded...